noahfruttarol/Art-Generator/README.md

 # Art-Generator
-An abstract art generator I made in Python
+An abstract HTML art generator made in Python